rmera/sguallino/README.md

 =========

 Sguallino is an old program.
-Unfortunately the code and comments are in Spanish, as I was not good at all at English when I wrote it.
+Unfortunately the code and comments are in Spanish, as I barely knew English when I wrote it.
 I have translated some parts, and if I ever have the time/willpower, I might translate more.

 The idea of the progrm is to evaluate aminoacidic sequence alignments for homology modelling.
 Sguallino takes the alignment in fasta format and other files with